Nilpotent orbits of orthogonal groups over $p$-adic fields, and the DeBacker parametrization: Representatives for nilpotent orbits

 In the following sections we partition the basis $B$ according to $\Gamma$, giving an orthogonal decomposition $V = \oplus_{\gamma \in \Gamma}V_\gamma$.
-On each orthogonal subspace $V_\gamma$ we construct an action of $\sltwok$ such that their direct sum is isomorphic to a decomposition \eqref{decomp} associated to $(\lambda, \qtup)$.
+On each orthogonal subspace $V_\gamma$ we construct an action of $\sltwok$ such that their direct sum is isomorphic to a decomposition \eqref{decompgen} associated to $(\lambda, \qtup)$.
 In doing so, we define a Lie triple $\LieTrip = \{Y,H,X\}$ such that $X$ represents the nilpotent orbit corresponding to $(\lambda, \qtup)$.
-Since $X$ is a sum of its restrictions to each $V_\gamma$, and each $V_\gamma$ is spanned by a subset of $B$, we will recoup an expression for $X$ as a linear combination of root vectors.
+Since $X$ is a sum of its restrictions to each $V_\gamma$, and each $V_\gamma$ is spanned by a subset of $B$, we will recoup an expression for $X$ as a linear combination of root vectors, and thus an explicit representative of the orbit.

 For ease of notation, in each case we suppose the subset $B_\gamma$ of $B$ starts with $\{v_1, w_1\}$; to implement this algorithm in practice, one chooses an appropriate partition of $B$ and shifts the indices on all the vectors and root vectors.